bbc/audiowaveform/README.md

     ffmpeg -i test.mp4 -f wav - | audiowaveform --input-format wav --output-format dat -b 8 > test.dat

-Note: Piping audio into **audiowaveform** is currently only supported for MP3 and WAV format audio, and not FLAC or Ogg Vorbis.
+Note: Piping audio into **audiowaveform** is currently only supported for MP3 WAV format as well as raw audio, but not FLAC nor Ogg Vorbis.

 ## Data Formats